-Although this is being offered as an experience, students wishing to earn academic credit may enroll in an Independent Study course.
-This will require additional reading and writing assignments before and after the Spring Break trip.
+Although this is being offered as an experience, students wishing to earn academic credit may enroll in an Independent Study course, which will require additional reading and writing assignments before and after the Spring Break trip.
 You will need to speak with your academic advisor to register for this option.

-The CIS International Leadership Program provides an elite group of students with the contacts, skills, and financial means to engage in hands-on involvement with people, organizations, and activities at the international level.
-Participating in this leadership program, students are engaged in leadership education, hard skill development and networking practices.
-The goal is to create alumni who possess the cultural awareness, skills, and knowledge to become international leaders.
+The CIS International Leadership Program provides an elite group of students with the contacts, skills and financial means to engage in hands-on involvement with people, organizations and activities at the international level.
+Students who participate in LEAF are engaged in leadership education, hard skill development and networking practices.
+The goal is to create alumni who possess the cultural awareness, skills and knowledge to become international leaders.

 Participants in the CIS International Leadership Program receive a $2,000 stipend toward an approved internationally focused internship, which serves as the culmination of the program experience.

-Coordinated by the David L. Boren College of International Studies, the Fellowship for Global Engagement program will ensure that students have the tools necessary to succeed in the global community.
+Coordinated by the David L. Boren College of International Studies, the Fellowship for Global Engagement program ensures that students have the tools necessary to succeed in the global community.

 The Global Engagement undergraduate certificate is open to any degree-seeking OU student.
 The certifiacte is designed to enhance students’ knowledge of the global community, including international affairs and modern global issues, as well as encourage them to become active global citizens.
 Certificate requirements are similar to those in the currently-existing OU program, the Global Engagement Fellowship (GEF) Program.